Dates on a Calendar

 EDGAR: You can tell me what happened later.
 Are you ready for everyone to say ďHappy Birthday?Ē

 DIANA: Yes.
 We are.
 And Carly, if you go anywhere with anyone else tonight, you will be grounded.
 What you did was inappropriate.
-I donít care who he is, heís an older boy, and heís thus unsafe.
-As my English teacher might put it, all the worldís an age, and all the men and women are merely numbers.
+I donít care who he is, heís an older boy, and that makes him unsafe.

-TIM enters the stage to give his final speech.
+All characters leave the stage.
+The curtain closes.
+TIM re-enters to give his final speech.

-TIM: Well, I never saw Carly again.
-And she never saw me.
+TIM: Well, I never saw Carly or spoke to her again.
 But Iíll never forget the day I connected with her.
-I did not want to hurt her, but her mother could not understand.
+I did not want to hurt her, but her mother was unable to be convinced that I did not intend to hurt her.
 As you can see, Iíve had my share of social rejection.
 Iíve also had difficulty interacting with boys my age as well.
-But Iíll never understand why I was just able to immediately get along with Carly.
+But somehow, for reasons I cannot understand, I was able to immediately get along with Carly.
 I mean, I am not supposed to get along with someone like thatóbut I did.
-But I did not.

-Is all the world an age, and all boys and girls merely numbers?
-Is that all that matters, that our exit and our entrance is defined solely by the date of their death and birth?
-The infant who pukes on his nurse being defined as under age two, the schoolboy with his satchel at age five, the jealous soldier defined as being eighteen, the justice at thirty-five.
-I canít think of anymore to say.
-I do not believe this is the way it is.
+I do not believe this is the way it should be.
 Ages, at first, seem to be just dates on a calendar, yet we often think they are more than that.
-Why should it matter how old she was.
+Why should it matter how old she was?
 What really mattered was that for that one time...it seemed as if we had connected.
+And had something in common.